 Community Benefits Strategy

 Community benefits are a key component in maximising social, economic and environmental benefits within the City Deal programme.
-The Community Benefits Strategy [480kb] aims to build on existing good practice across the eight local authorities to deliver community benefits, and ensures a consistent and collaborative approach is adopted, maximising the opportunities and benefits delivered to the community.
-Successful suppliers delivering City Deal contracts will be expected to embrace the ethos of the City Deal and deliver a range of community benefits relevant to the contracts.
+The Community Benefits Strategy [480kb] aims to build on existing good practice across the eight local authorities, ensuring a consistent and collaborative approach and maximising opportunities and benefits for the community.
+The following case studies demonstrate successful suppliers delivering City Deal contracts, embracing the ethos of the City Deal and delivering a range of community benefits.